 Teen driver accidents are among the most legally complex car accident cases in Missouri.
-They involve layers that standard cases don't: graduated licensing violations, negligent entrustment liability for parents, insurance coverage gaps, and injuries that are often catastrophic given teen crash statistics.
+They involve layers that standard cases don't: graduated licensing violations, negligent entrustment liability for parents, insurance coverage gaps, and injuries that are often catastrophic.
 Whether you were hurt by a teen driver or your teenager caused an accident, Bur Oak Injury Law handles both sides of these difficult cases.

 Missouri's intermediate license holders face strict restrictions — no driving alone between 1 AM and 5 AM, passenger limits, and other rules.
-When a teen violates these restrictions and causes an accident, it's evidence of negligence that strengthens your claim significantly.
+When a teen violates these restrictions and causes an accident, it's direct evidence of negligence that significantly strengthens your claim.

-In Missouri, parents are not automatically liable for a teen's negligence, but liability can transfer under specific doctrines.
-Negligent entrustment applies when parents knowingly allowed a dangerous or inexperienced teen to drive.
-An attorney must analyze the facts to determine whether this doctrine applies.
+In Missouri, parents are not automatically liable for a teen's negligence, but liability can transfer under negligent entrustment doctrine when parents knowingly allowed a dangerous or inexperienced teen to drive.
+An attorney must analyze the specific facts to determine whether this doctrine applies.

 Teen drivers are often covered under parents' insurance policies if they had permission to drive, but coverage limits may be inadequate for catastrophic injuries.
 When limits run out, an attorney must identify all other available sources of recovery — including the parents' personal liability.

 Teen driver crashes result in traumatic brain injuries, spinal cord injuries, and wrongful death at disproportionately high rates.
-Statistics show a significant percentage of teen drivers involved in fatal crashes were speeding and not wearing seatbelts — creating the conditions for catastrophic harm.
+Studies show a significant percentage of teen drivers involved in fatal crashes were speeding and not wearing seatbelts — creating conditions for catastrophic harm.

 Missouri's pure comparative fault system means you can recover compensation even if you share some responsibility for the crash.
 But insurance companies will try to inflate your percentage of fault to reduce their payout.
 We build the factual record that keeps your fault percentage as low as possible.

 Traffic camera footage disappears, witness memories fade, and the teen driver's license history may be harder to obtain over time.
-Early legal intervention preserves the evidence that proves violations of graduated license restrictions and demonstrates the pattern of risky behavior.
+Early legal intervention preserves the evidence that proves graduated license restriction violations and demonstrates a pattern of risky driving behavior.

 Missouri's Graduated Driver License (GDL) system creates specific legal standards that directly impact who bears liability when teen drivers cause accidents.
-Understanding these rules is essential to building a strong claim — or defending against one.
+Understanding these rules is essential to building a strong claim — and violations of these restrictions are powerful evidence in a personal injury case.

-Bur Oak Injury Law handles the full range of teen driver accident cases across central Missouri — from crashes on Highway 63 and Interstate 70 to parking lot incidents near University of Missouri.
+Bur Oak Injury Law handles the full range of teen driver accident cases across central Missouri — from crashes on Highway 63 and Interstate 70 to incidents near the University of Missouri campus.
 Here are the most common scenarios we see.

 Every teen driver accident case at Bur Oak Injury Law follows a disciplined four-step process — from the initial investigation through settlement or trial in Boone County courts.